-Being Chief Announcer I asked him to meet me to discuss what I thought was wrong with his performance, telling him that he had to pay more attention to what he was broadcasting, citing some of his obvious errors with information.
+Being chief announcer I asked him to meet me to discuss what I thought was wrong with his performance, telling him that he had to pay more attention to what he was broadcasting, citing some of his obvious errors with information.
 He said he would try to do better.
 But for the next couple of months nothing changed.

 Mike Langner agreed that Rick wasn’t very good at hosting the show, but didn’t want us to stop broadcasting jazz.
-So I told him that I would take over the program, although that was not the reason for me wanting Rick to leave.
+So I told him that I would take over the program, although that was not the reason for my wanting Rick to leave.
 It was not an ideal choice; it meant having to give up late Saturday evenings, despite my love of that music.
 Even with initial reluctance, the re-connection with jazz was great.

-Soon I also noticed on many of the station’s LPS that there were tiny little numbers in pen next to some of the track listings.
+Soon I also noticed that on many of the station’s LPs there were tiny little numbers in pen next to some of the track listings.
 They were dates.
 Bill Weinrod not long thereafter told me that he used to play those records when he had the jazz program.
 He’d given it up to have more free time.
 He wrote the dates so as to make sure he didn’t play the same selections too often and too soon.

-Weekdays at 9:05, after my newscast, we aired a nationally highly popular syndicated program “Adventures in Good Music” hosted by genial Karl Haas.
+Weekdays at 9:05 a.m., after my newscast, we aired a nationally highly popular syndicated program Adventures in Good Music, hosted by genial Karl Haas.
 We had started carrying it on WNCN in 1970.

 We hosted one of his concert/lectures in November 1985.
-That weekend he came to the studios to record one of his broadcasts, beginning by choosing some of our LPS to use.
+That weekend he came to the studios to record one of his broadcasts, beginning by choosing some of our LPs to use.
 Clearly he didn’t need a script.
 Then he went into the recording studio where Cindy Abrams produced the program for him.
 Cindy later told me that Haas had placed a clammy hand on one of her legs, but that she gently removed it and that was that.
 He was about 72.
 She in her early 30s.

-I also used the recording studio to produce and tape my jazz shows for RAI, those I had started in New York, then called “Jazz da New York,” renamed “Jazz con Gordon.”
-Although I was well-paid, I tried to save money by not buying new tape, but took much which I found on shelves in several places, including the back room.
+I also used the recording studio to produce and tape my jazz shows for RAI, those I had started in New York, then called Jazz da New York, renamed Jazz con Gordon.
+Although I was well-paid, I tried to save money by not buying new tape, and took some I found on shelves in several places, including the back room.
 Since many reels were not full, I’d splice together what I needed.
 Some already had splices.
 Not all of the tape was the same brand or of the same formula, or of identical colors, but I didn’t know that much about tapes and had thought that they were all the same.
-Which is to say that, in trying to save money, I was probably producing programs whose sound quality was not the best nor uniform, especially if some of what I used had been stored in the hot uninsulated back room.
+Which is to say that, in trying to save money, I was probably producing programs whose sound quality was not the best or uniform, especially if some of what I used had been stored in KHFM’s hot, uninsulated back room.

 In any case, about a year after I had been sending my KHFM-produced shows to New York, RAI’s Carla Verdacci contacted me to say that they decided to drop the program, especially since I was no longer in New York.
-Some years later, I became convinced that the sound of the tapes themselves was not consistently up to the best quality and that was the reason for dropping the show.
+Some years later, I became convinced that the sound of the tapes themselves was not consistently of the best quality and that that was the reason for dropping the show.